TheMaxiMousse/API/README.md

 ## 📦 What’s in this Repository?

-- FastAPI-based backend application
+- FastAPI-based API
-- SQL-powered database layer using MariaDB
 - RESTful endpoints with API versioning
 - Docker and DevContainer support
 - Packageable as a Python module

 > [!NOTE]
-> This repo contains the backend only.
-It does not include frontend assets or user interface elements.
+> This repository contains only the API logic.
+It does not include front-end assets, user interfaces, or any kind of data storage.

 ## 🧭 Project Resources